atlou/Foots/README.md

 Foots is a feet-inch calculator app for iOS.

-You can get it on the [App Store](https://apps.apple.com/ca/app/foots-feet-inches-calculator/id6476119629).
+You can purchase it on the [App Store](https://apps.apple.com/ca/app/foots-feet-inches-calculator/id6476119629).